mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/interceptor-modify-return-value.md

-# Aspects - Modify Return Value
+# Modify Interceptor Return Value
 ---

 Consider these methods on `ISecretService`: